Implementing the Settings UI

 /// <summary>

-/// Save the settings based on the value of the the check box.
+/// Save the settings based on the check box value.

 /// The setting is saved through the UserSettings class, which